Curtis Dubay is Research Fellow in Tax and Economic Policy at The Heritage Foundation.

 Dubay previously served as a Senior Economist for the Tax Foundation, where he authored three widely recognized and cited reports: "Tax Freedom Day," "State-Local Tax Burdens" and "The State Business Tax Climate Index."

-Dubay received his master's degree in economics from the University of Connecticut.
-He also has a bachelor's degree in economics and Leadership Studies from the University of Richmond.
+Dubay received his master's degree in economics from the University of Connecticut bachelor's degree in economics and Leadership Studies from the University of Richmond.
 He lives in Washington, D.C. with his wife and two sons.